An interpretable universal bound for multiserver queues via a leave-one-out technique: Generalization to heterogeneous servers

 The bound in \eqref{eq:main-upper-bound-het} implies the following simpler bound after replacing each minimum with $\mu_j / \big((1-\rho)\mutotal\big)$:

 When the arrival process is Poisson, the bound in \eqref{eq:main-upper-bound-simplified-het} further simplifies into

 Notably, the bounds in \eqref{eq:main-upper-bound-simplified-het} and \eqref{eq:main-upper-bound-MGn-het} only depend on the service-time distributions through the \emph{weighted average} of $\Rsmaxj$ across the servers.
 This makes these bounds relatively robust, in the sense that having a small fraction of servers with bad tail distributions does not significantly worsen the bounds.
-In particular, when $\Var{\Lambda A}$ and $\sumj (\mu_j / \mutotal) \Rsmaxj$ are bounded by constants, these bounds scale as $1/(1-\rho)$ universally for all $\rho < 1$ and $n$.
+In particular, when $\Var{\Lambda A}$ and $\sumj (\mu_j / \mutotal) \Rsmaxj$ are bounded by constants, these bounds have the order $O\big(1/(1-\rho)\big)$ for all joint scalings of $n$ and $\rho$.